Rajat-Roy/CarND-PID-Control-Project/README.md

 The `p_error`, `i_error` and `d_error` are calculated below.

-The `p_error` is the straight value taken from the feedback loop.
-It represents the difference between the desired system state and its current state.
+The `p_error` is the difference between the desired state and current state.

-`d_error`, or the derivate, is simply the substraction between the previous error and the current one.
+`d_error` is simply the difference between the previous error and the current one.

-`i_error`, or the integral, is the sum of errors over time.
+`i_error` is the sum of errors over time.

 These are calculated by the following code: